scikit-hep/awkward/docs-sphinx/ak.layout.IndexedOptionArray.rst

 ak.layout.IndexedOptionArray.bytemask
 =====================================

-.. py:method:: ak.layout.IndexedOptionArray.bytemask()
+.. py:method:: IndexedOptionArray.bytemask()

 Returns an array of 8-bit values in which ``0`` means valid and ``1`` means missing.

 ak.layout.IndexedOptionArray.simplify
 =====================================

-.. py:method:: ak.layout.IndexedOptionArray.simplify()
+.. py:method:: IndexedOptionArray.simplify()

 Combines this node with its ``content`` if the ``content`` also has :doc:`ak.types.OptionType` or is an :doc:`ak.layout.IndexedArray`; otherwise, this is